 This guide is designed primarily for non-U.S. legal researchers.
 It describes several providers of legal research databases, focusing on fee-based sources, both high-cost and low-cost.
-For an excellent guide to free sources of federal legal materials, see the GlobaLex guide authored by Gretchen Feltes, Update: A Guide to the U. S. Federal Legal System: Web-based Public Accessible Sources, October 2010.
-In order to properly evaluate the free U.S. legal information online, please refer to Gatekeepers of Legal Information: Evaluating and Integrating Free Internet Legal Resources into the Classroom (Spring 2012).CAUTION: Because database providers frequently change their coverage and functionality, researchers should make sure that a provider still offers the desired sources before signing a contract or may otherwise incur fees.
+For an excellent guide to open access sources of federal legal materials, see the GlobaLexarticle authored by Gretchen Feltes titled UPDATE: A Guide to the U. S. Federal Legal System: Web-based Public Accessible Sources.
+In order to properly evaluate the free U.S. legal information online, please refer to Jootaek Lee, Gatekeepers of Legal Information: Evaluating and Integrating Free Internet Legal Resources into the Classroom (Spring 2012).
+Please Note: Because database providers frequently change their coverage and functionality, researchers should make sure that a provider still offers the desired sources before signing a contract or may otherwise incur fees.

-Among commercial providers, WestlawNext, Lexis Advance, and Bloomberg Law (including Bloomberg BNA and PACER) are the largest and most sophisticated in terms of search features in searching and other features), but often the most expensive.
+Among commercial providers, Westlaw, Lexis Advance, and Bloomberg Law (including Bloomberg BNA and PACER) are the largest and most sophisticated in terms of search features in searching and other features), but often the most expensive.
 Fastcase, Casemaker, and VersusLaw are considered to be low-cost databases.
 Specifically, Casemaker and Fastcase are free to state bar members in many states.
 Additionally, Bloomberg BNA (included in Bloomberg Law), CCH IntelliConnect, HeinOnline, and Thomson Reuters Checkpoint provide expensive, sophisticated, and specialized products for practitioners in areas such as labor law, environmental law, securities, taxation, and immigration law.
 Although they have not been introduced in this article, other important fee-based databases are PACER (also included in Bloomberg Law), CourtLink (by Lexis), Courthouse News Service, Law360 (also included in Lexis), and CourtExpress (by Westlaw) for court docket and case information service, Lexis Securities Mosaic for securities, LexisNexis Accurint for public records, AILA Link for immigration law, vLex and Foreign Law Guide for foreign laws, WorldTradeLaw.net for international trade law, and Proquest Congressional for legislative history research, etc.

 First, much of the information available on commercial legal databases is also available from free internet sources.
-However, commercial databases Lexis Advance by LexisNexis, WestlawNext by Westlaw, Bloomberg Law, and HeinOnline offer a large amount of information that is not available for free.
+However, commercial databases Lexis Advance by LexisNexis, Westlaw by Westlaw, Bloomberg Law, and HeinOnline offer a large amount of information that is not available for free.
 This includes secondary sources such as digital versions of treatises, including e-books, journal articles, legal encyclopedias such as American Jurisprudence, 2d (Am.
 Jur.
 2d) and Corpus Juris Secundum (C.J.S.), American Law Reports (A.L.R.), legal dictionaries such as Black’s Law Dictionary and Ballentine’s Law Dictionary, Restatements, Uniform Laws, and legal newspapers.
 The commercial databases also offer primary sources such as older state and federal cases, legal forms, court dockets, public records, certain state and federal administrative materials, historical and legislative history materials.
-Furthermore commercial databases often contain a great deal of valuable staff-added information.
+Furthermore, commercial databases often contain a great deal of valuable staff-added information.
 For example, LexisNexis and Westlaw have databases that contain the United States Code Annotated (U.S.C.A.) or United States Code Service (U.S.C.A.) (codified federal statutory laws).
-The official U.S. Code is available online and for free.
-But unlike the free internet version of the U.S. Code, the LexisNexis and Westlaw “annotated codes” provide “annotations,” additional information such as relevant cases, federal regulations, legal articles, law journal articles, and more.
+While the official U.S. Code is available online and for free, the LexisNexis and Westlaw “annotated codes” provide “annotations,” additional information such as relevant cases, federal regulations, legal articles, law journal articles, and more.

 Second, in addition to providing more information, commercial databases are often easier to search when compared with free databases.
-They offer more sophisticated search engines with better algorithms; the “natural language” searching option by default (Lexis Advance and WestlawNext in particular) resembles Semantic Web searching (e.g., [what is the statute of limitations for tax evasion] retrieves documents answering the question in order of relevance to that search.
+They offer more sophisticated search engines with better algorithms; the “natural language” searching option by default (Lexis Advance and Westlaw in particular) resembles Semantic Web searching (e.g., [what is the statute of limitations for tax evasion] retrieves documents answering the question in order of relevance to that search.)
 Westlaw and LexisNexis support the following advanced searching tools:

-- Boolean connectors (and, or, not)
+- Boolean connectors (and, or, not);

-- grammatical connectors (e.g., [taxation /s “foreign investment”] retrieves documents in which the words “taxation” and “foreign investment” appear in the same sentence)
+- Grammatical connectors (e.g., [taxation /s “foreign investment”] retrieves documents in which the words “taxation” and “foreign investment” appear in the same sentence);

-- “wildcard” or "root-expander" searching (e.g., tax! in Westlaw or Lexis retrieves documents containing the words “tax”, “taxation”, “taxable”, or “taxing”)
+- “Wildcard” or "root-expander" searching (e.g., tax! in Westlaw or Lexis retrieves documents containing the words “tax”, “taxation”, “taxable”, or “taxing”);

-- field or segment restrictions that allow searching in narrow sections (segments or fields) of a document (e.g., author or judge, case title, statute caption, etc.)
+- Field or segment restrictions that allow searching in narrow sections (segments or fields) of a document (e.g., author or judge, case title, statute caption, etc.)